RyanTheShaw/SimpleEmailService/README.md

 Comprehensive unit testing can be found in the `SimpleEmailService.Tests` project.
 These tests are carried against the `SimpleEmailService.Core` service layer.

-> Note: The unit tests were built utilizing the the ef InMemory database implementation, which some would argue makes them more of an integration test.
-I briefly explored using Moq to truely abstract away the functionality of our DbContext, but I figured this was fine for now.
+> Note: The unit tests were built utilizing the the ef in-memory database implementation, which some would argue makes them more of an integration test.
+I briefly explored using Moq to truly abstract away the functionality of our DbContext, but I figured this was fine for now.

 ## Local testing